 A concise liquidity risk statement approved by the management body succinctly describing the institution's overall liquidity risk profile associated with the business strategy.
-This statement shall include key ratios and figures providing external stakeholders with a comprehensive view of the institution's management of liquidity risk, including how the liquidity risk profile of the institution interacts with the risk tolerance set by the management body

 The Bank has defined and implemented the EBC Group Risk Strategy, which is approved by the Management Board and the Supervisory Board on an annual basis.
 The EBC Group Risk Strategy defines, inter alia, the Risk Appetite for liquidity risk as a part of the Risk appetite statement.
 In line with the Risk appetite statement, key liquidity principles are defined to ensure that processes are in place to manage the liquidity risk profile and the strategic limits are set in the EBC Group Risk Strategy that are further translated into operating limits and liquidity risk management policies and represent the key objectives to be met for the next years and demonstrate that the Bank is committed to further develop its liquidity risk management framework.
 The liquidity risk profile of the institution approved by the management body is defined by the Risk appetite statement, which defines the minimum required level of the LCR ratio - the regulatory ratio to measure the exposure liquidity risk of a credit institution.
-The 2021 Risk appetite statement defined "green" (normal) zone above EUR 230 million (gap), "amber" (warning zone) between 105% - EUR 230 million (gap), and "red" (crisis zone) below 105%.
+The 2022 Risk appetite statement defined "green" (normal) zone above EUR 230 million (gap), "amber" (warning zone) between 105% - EUR 230 million (gap), and "red" (crisis zone) below 105%.

-Bank's Liquidity, Investment & Interest Rate Risk Strategy for 2022, approved by the bank's management body, based on the plan of the bank's balance sheet development for the next five business years, was the projection of the LCR regulatory ratio and for all of the projected years over the minimum defined ratio accepted by the Risk appetite statement:
+Bank's Liquidity, Investment & Interest Rate Risk Strategy for 2023, approved by the bank's management body, based on the plan of the bank's balance sheet development for the next five business years, was the projection of the LCR regulatory ratio and for all of the projected years over the minimum defined ratio accepted by the Risk appetite statement: